How to Extract and Store Invoice Data in a Knowledge Collection

 • A mysql or mongodb connection for the structured invoice store.

-Step 1: Trigger and Capture the PDF
+Step 1: Mailhook Trigger and Attachment Bytes

 Step 2: Connector - Extract Invoice Text

-Add a Connector node pointing at the pdf connector.
-Call get-info first to confirm the PDF is valid and grab its page count, then call extract-text for the body.
-Wrap the pair in a Condition that aborts cleanly on encrypted or zero-page documents - those should land in a manual-review queue, not the indexed collection.
+Add a Connector node in Direct mode pointing at the pdf connector.
+Call get-info first to confirm the PDF is valid and grab its page count, then call extract-text for the body, passing the base64 {{ attachment.content }} from Step 1.
+Follow it with a Condition node that aborts cleanly on encrypted or zero-page documents: those should be sent to a manual-review queue, not the indexed collection.

-Step 3: AI Agent - Structured Extraction
+Step 3: Connector in Agent Mode - Structured Extraction

 Extract the following fields from this invoice text.
 Return JSON